opcg/rez/README.md

 <br>

-### Companion Projects
+### Ecosystem

-Elevate your Rez with these.
+A small but growing number of companion projects for bleeding- and nerdvegas-rez.

 - `rez-installz` - Native package manager for bleeding-rez
-- [`rez-localz`](https://github.com/mottosso/rez-localz/issues/1) - Package localisation from network or cloud storage
+- [`rez-localz`](https://github.com/mottosso/rez-localz) - Package localisation from network or cloud storage
 - [`rez-scoopz`](https://github.com/mottosso/rez-scoopz) - Install from [500+ system packages](https://github.com/ScoopInstaller/Main/tree/master/bucket) for Windows as a Rez package
 - [`rez-pipz`](https://github.com/mottosso/rez-pipz) - Build and install any [PyPI](https://pypi.org) compatible project as a Rez package
 - `rez-cmakez` - Build your projects using CMake